-Dan Shardo is entering his 13th season with the Oilers men’s basketball team in 2018-19 and will serve as the associate head coach, a role he has held for the past five years.
+Dan Shardo is entering his 14th season with the Oilers men’s basketball team in 2019-20 and will serve as the associate head coach, a role he has held for the past six years.

 Shardo’s responsibilities as the associate head coach during the season include serving as the offensive coordinator, recruiting coordinator and planning and supervising the individual workout programs.